CHAPTER 6 - TRANSPORT AND KINETICS

 Learning Goals/Objectives for Chapter 6B: After class and this reading, students will be able to

-We will first explore the kinetics of non-catalyzed reactions as with did with our study of passive and facilitated diffusion.
-Before we do that, a brief review of the two major types of kinetic equations that you studied in general chemistry is in order.:
+We will first explore the kinetics of non-catalyzed reactions as we did with our study of passive and facilitated diffusion.
+Before we do that, a brief review of the two major types of kinetic equations that you studied in general chemistry is in order.
+You learned two methods to analyze kinetic data:

 REVIEW OF ELEMENTARY REACTION KINETICS